mksaraf/kubernetes-lab-tutorial/content/monitoring.md

           protocol: TCP
         resources:
           requests:
+            cpu: 50m
+          limits:
             cpu: 100m
 ```

-Make sure to configure the requests for 100 millicore CPU.
-This means that, considering a standard 2 CPUs node, each pod needs for the *5%* of node's CPU to be scheduled.
-Having set the desired state as for 3 replicas, make sure, overall, there is *15%* of node's CPU available.
+We set the requests for *50m* CPU.
+This means that, considering a standard 2 CPUs node, each pod needs for the *2.5%* of node's CPU to be scheduled.
+Having set the desired state as for 3 replicas, make sure, overall, there is *7.5%* of node's CPU.
+Also we set *100m* CPU as hard limit for each pod.
+This means that the all 3 pods cannot eat more than *15%* of the node's CPU.

 Create the deploy